Shreyansh-5/Shreyansh-5.github.io/_projects/1_project.md

 **Arduino Programming** <br>
-<div style="text-align: justify">Click <a href='assets/img/Project1/llex.ino'>here</a> to download the Arduino code.
+<div style="text-align: justify">Click [here]({{ page.pptx_link | relative_url }}) to download the Arduino code.
 This code utilizes the Servo library to control the movements of an exoskeleton's hip, knee, and ankle joints.
 Six servo motors, each corresponding to a specific joint, are defined, along with pins for two switches responsible for forward and backward movements.
 The `setup` function initializes the servo motors and switches pins.
 The `loop` function continuously reads the states of the switches and triggers specific actions based on these states.
 The code defines three functions: `performForwardWalk`, `performBackwardWalk`, and `performStandStill`.
 The forward and backward walking motions involve a series of for-loops that incrementally adjust the angles of the servo motors, simulating walking movements.
 The `performStandStill` function positions all servos at a neutral angle to keep the exoskeleton in a standstill position.
 The delay between servo movements and the angles must be adjusted based on the desired walking pattern after a thorough gait analysis of the subject to ensure smooth and controlled motions.
 </div>
 <br>